There is a wide spectrum of research funding. It may be:

 If you’re working with a university, the university will need to draw up a ‘full economic costing’ for your project.
-Full economic costing means that the university seeks to ensure that their overheads are met.
+Full economic costing seeks to ensure that the university’s overheads are met.
 Each university has its own procedures, and some negotiation may be required.
-The staff costs of research assistants or academic staff involved in the project will include overheads.
+The costs of research assistants or academic staff involved in the project will need to include overheads.

 Here are some resources to help you identify the costs associated with your research project.

 - INVOLVE.
 (2020).
 Payment and recognition for public involvement.
 Paying users to be involved in your project can be problematic, especially if they’re in receipt of state benefits.
-You can find practical advice on payment and non-monetary methods of recognising the time, skills and expertise provided by members of the public here.
+Find practical advice on payment and non-monetary methods of recognising the time, skills and expertise provided by members of the public.

 - NHS Employers.
 (2020).
 Agenda for change.
-Details of the latest NHS national pay scales can be found here.
+Details of the latest NHS national pay scales may be found here.

 - Royal Holloway – University of London. (undated).
 Costing checklist.
-This is an example of a costing checklist produced by the Royal Holloway, though most institutions will have a local costing checklist you can refer to when preparing your funding application; contact your local R&D lead or finance department for details.
+A costing checklist example produced by the Royal Holloway.
+Most institutions will have a local costing checklist you can refer to when preparing your funding application.
+Contact your local R&D lead or finance department for details.

 - Vitae: Realising the Potential of Researchers.
 (2020).
 Costing and pricing a research proposal.
-Provides an accessible overview of how to cost your research project.
+An overview of how to cost your research project.